tnikhilchowdary/axios-get/README.md

+# Axios GET Example

-echo "# Axios GET Example\n\nThis React app fetches user data using Axios and displays it in a list." > README.md git add README.md git commit -m "Added README" git push
+This React app fetches user data using Axios from a public API and displays it in a list.

 ## Screenshot